Marvin: an Innovative Omni-Directional Robotic Assistant for Domestic Environments: Introduction

 \section{Introduction}

-Population is living worldwide a demographic shift, and in particular, besides overpopulation, the population aging is a social problem that needs to be seriously taken into account.
-Indeed, according to the World Population Prospects 2019 \cite{UnitedNations}, life expectancy reached 72.6 years in 2019, and it is forecast to grow to 77.1 years by 2050.
+In recent years, there has been a significant demographic shift in the global population and, in particular, population aging and its consequences on society need to be seriously taken into account.
+Indeed, according to the World Population Prospects provided by the United Nations in 2019 \cite{UnitedNations}, life expectancy reached 72.6 years in 2019 and it is forecast to grow to 77.1 years by 2050.
 In 2018, the amount of persons with an age of 65 or higher reached for the first time the number of children under 5 years.
-In addition, United Nations also declare that by 2050 the number of persons aged 65 years or over will overcome the number of youth aged 15 to 24 years.
-These projections suggest that healthcare systems and the overall organization of society will be drastically affected by such new demographic distribution.
+In addition, the United Nations also declared that by 2050 the number of persons aged 65 years or over would overcome the number of youth aged 15 to 24 years \cite{UnitedNations}.
+These projections suggest that population aging may drastically affect the entire society, causing social issues in the organization and cost-management of healthcare systems and family units.
 Moreover, emergency situations such as the COVID-19 pandemic raises critical issues in monitoring isolated people in their houses, which normally need dedicated assistive operators.
 Socially assistive robots (SAR) have recently emerged as a possible solution for elderly care and monitoring in the domestic environment \cite{vercelli2018robots}.
 Although the specific role and objectives of a robotic assistant for elderly care need to be concurrently discussed from an ethical perspective, according to Abdi et al. \cite{abdi2018scoping} diverse robotic platforms for social assistance already exist.
-These studies often brought researchers to limit their study to the human-machine interaction, realizing companion robots with humanoid \cite{gouaillier2009mechatronic} or pets-like architectures \cite{fujita2001aibo}, \cite{vsabanovic2013paro}.
-Such robots have been particularly studied for what concerns dementia, aging, and loneliness problems \cite{gongora2019social, gasteiger2021friends}.
+These studies often brought researchers to limit their study to the human-machine interaction, realizing companion robots with humanoid \cite{gouaillier2009mechatronic} or pets-like architectures \cite{fujita2001aibo,vsabanovic2013paro}.
+Such robots have been particularly studied for what concerns dementia, aging, and loneliness \mbox{problems \cite{gongora2019social,gasteiger2021friends}}.
 Different studies specifically focus on detailed monitoring tasks, for example, heat strokes \cite{8448739} and fall detection \cite{mundher2014real}.